huaweicloud/terraform-provider-huaweicloud/docs/resources/vpn_connection.md

 * `enable_nqa` - (Optional, Bool) Whether to enable NQA check.
 Defaults to **false**.

-* `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project ID.

-  Changing this parameter will create a new resource.

 * `ikepolicy` - (Optional, List) The IKE policy configurations.
 The [ikepolicy](#Connection_CreateRequestIkePolicy) structure is documented below.